Gregor Robertson (politician): Cycling

-Cycling had been growing in popularity in Vancouver as it has all over the world and the desire of its citizens to cycle for at least some of their trips had been growing for decades however little was done before July 2009 when the Burrard Bridge bicycle lane trial was initiated to determine whether creating a new protected bike lane was a viable solution to increase the safety and comfort of people cycling and walking while still maintaining an effective flow of traffic.

-During his mayorship, the City's flagship project was the Seaside Greenway, running from downtown Vancouver to the Jericho Beach.
+Cycling had been growing in popularity in Vancouver, and the desire of its citizens to cycle for at least some of their trips had been growing for decades; however little was done by previous administrations.
+In July 2009, the Burrard Bridge bicycle lane trial was initiated to determine whether creating a new protected bike lane was a viable solution to increase the safety and comfort of people cycling and walking while still maintaining an effective flow of traffic.
+During his mayorship, the city's flagship project was the Seaside Greenway, running from downtown Vancouver to Jericho Beach.
 This active transportation corridor was created by repurposing one lane of automobile traffic from the Burrard Bridge as well as blocking through vehicular traffic from the prestigious Point Grey Road.